Rescuers looking for 8 people after gas explo... | Taiwan News

 She said she received her information about the number of residents from a person who lived in the house but was outside at the time of the explosion.

+Footage on TVN24 showed firefighters and rescuers trying to access a huge heap of bricks that the house had been turned into.

-A spokesman for Poland's gas company, Artur Michniewicz, said a leak in a damaged local gas pipeline most probably was responsible for the explosion.
+A spokesman for Poland's gas company, Artur Michniewicz, said a leak from a damaged local gas pipeline most probably was responsible for the explosion.

+He said that after the blast, authorities cut off gas for a large part of the town for security reasons.

 Szczyrk Mayor Antoni Byrdy said the search could last until as long as Thursday morning.